With employees one of the most important assets in running a successful business, it’s important to retain and support them in the wake of COVID-19.

 - Clean and disinfect high touch surfaces regularly, including desks and keyboards.

 - Open windows, enhance airflow and adjust air conditioning.

 - Promote preventive actions amongst your staff - lead by example.

 - Avoid large indoor meetings and lunchrooms and use outdoor venues if possible.

 - Plan for increased levels of staff absences.

-- Plan for what to do if staff arrive sick at work.
+- Plan for what to do if staff arrive sick to work.

 Support to continue employing your apprentices and trainees

 There are ways to keep your apprentice or trainee engaged with their learning throughout periods of business downturn or closure.

 - Off-job training: This could mean online training and your apprentice should speak to their training provider.
 As an employer, you will need to continue to pay wages for the time your apprentice spends in attendance at training.